-- Preview Email Newsletter

 MUSC Health acquires Palmetto Primary Care Physicians

 At a special meeting of the Medical University Hospital Authority (MUHA) Board of Trustees held March 2, the board voted unanimously to have MUHA, part of MUSC Health, purchase all membership interests in Palmetto Primary Care Physicians (PPCP), for $111 million, effective March 3.
-With the acquisition, PPCP will become more PR
+With the acquisition, PPCP will become a not-for-profit entity within the MUSC Health fam more PR

 Nebraska in the national news: February 2026 (10)